apache/trafficserver/doc/plugins/regex_remap.en.rst

 When the regular expression is matched, only the URL path + query string is matched (without any of the optional configuration options).
 The path will always start with a "/".
-Various substitution strings are allowed on the right hand side:
+Various substitution strings are allowed on the right hand side during evaluation:

 ::
     $0     - The entire matched string